 Carpinteria State Beach offers 216 campsites for RV’s and tent camping.
 The campground is within the town of Carpinteria.
-Shopping and restaurants are nearby so if you forget anything or are looking for something other than camping food for dinner your minutes away.
+Shopping and restaurants are nearby, so if you forget anything or look for something other than camping food for dinner, your minutes away.

-Carpinteria is one of the most beautiful places along the Southern California coast and a very popular place to camp on the beach.
-Advance reservations are a must for the busy summer camping season.
+Carpinteria is one of the most beautiful places along the Southern California coast and a trendy place to camp on the beach.
+Reservations are a must for the busy summer camping season.